edoardocattapan/ardo.github.io/_posts/2022-09-14-Life's-four-W's-and-one-H.md

 This requires: **Self-awareness, mindfulness, honesty, kindness, courage.**

-The universe is you, you are here now: Life's game as a conscious experimenting experiencer is about honesty, kindness and courage.
+The universe is you, you are here now: Life as an a-temporal one-player game, played by the conscious experimenting experiencer who allows and makes things happen at the same time, is about honesty, kindness and courage.

 Dos: Know yourself, be here now, tell the truth, be kind, be brave.